-Site 21 Subsurface Soil Sampling Locations: Site 21 included the wastewater treatment system for the main housing and operations complex.
+Site 21 Subsurface Soil and Surface Water Sampling: Site 21 included the wastewater treatment system for the main housing and operations complex.
 Located west of the perimeter road, the site consisted of a concrete septic settling tank, which discharged via an 8-inch insulated cast-iron pipe to the wetland area approximately 450 feet west.
 The septic tank compartments were cleaned and decommissioned, along with the utilidor corridor, which extended from the main complex to the septic tank, and the wooden utilidor outfall line, during the 2003 RA.

 Following the 2003 RA, confirmation soil samples were collected and analyzed for PCBs.
 In 2003, PCBs were detected above cleanup levels in one location situated directly beneath the outfall piping, adjacent to the septic tank; 10.4 tons of PCB-contaminated soils were excavated from Site 21 in 2010.
 Another location at Site 21 that was excavated in 2010 contains an unusually high concentration of arsenic (170 mg/kg).
 In 2011, 16.7 tons of arsenic-contaminated soil was removed.
 Sample results from background samples collected in 2011 indicated that the arsenic at Site 21 is not naturally occurring.
-Arseniccontaminated soil will be removed in 2012 at locations where confirmation samples collected in 2011 indicated that arsenic concentrations remained above cleanup levels (see Figure 9 of the Work Plan).
-Up to 100 tons of soil will be removed, and the excavation will be sampled to determine whether arsenic concentrations still exceed site cleanup levels.
-Floor confirmation samples will be collected in the Site 21 excavation area.
-Backfilling of Site 21 will be delayed until the 2012 confirmation samples have been summarized and evaluated.